graysonarts/writing/august2015/draft.md

 "Fuck that, I'm not a morning person.
 I like to see your penis, and you make good coffee."
 A hearty laughter erupts from her taking on the form of a deep guttural cough before petering out.

+# Levi

+Levi Kane, previously a one star general in the now defunct New Cascadia Army sleeps in a make shift shelter cobbled together out of the left over parts of a sun-bleached Impala, the aging interior crusty with wind blown sand, a fine powder of abrasion having worn the leather into a dull shine.
+The vibration of his silent alarm stirs him awake, and with deft movements, he is standing, sunglasses slamming onto his face.
+The extraction is set for 6am, and 5:45am blinks languidly out from the lenses in a crisp red readout.

+He pulls up the dossier for his extract target, reading over the details of a midlevel human interaction engineer from a no name division in what used to be Utah.
+"This woman isn't even worth the cost of this extraction," he mutters to the emptiness of the desert.

+The rumble of a motorcade echoes out across valley, bouncing off of the mesas surrounding the valley.  *Showtime*.
+He quickly reviews the parameters of the mission. *one handler, two guards, three cars, all self-driven*.
+He smirks. *too easy*.
+He pulls out a small cylindrical device with a comically sized red button on it.
+He has a flair for the dramatic, and loves the aesthetics of movies from before the turn of the century.
+Etched into the turned aluminum body of the device are the letters E, M, and P in a humanist san-serif font, bold, but not too overpowering.

+He waits, in the cover of his shelter.
+The sound dopplers in as the motorcade gets closer.
+The detonation device is buried under the road right where they are charted to turn.
+The recon data suggests that she is in the middle car, so the plan is to detonate the device when the first car passes. *come on, you lazy sonofabitch, faster* he clenches his jaw, shaking his leg for extra emphasis. *Just a little more*.

+The first car passes over the spot, slowing to make the turn down the side road.
+He presses in the plunger, and a shockwave of compressed sound rushes across the valley, and all three cars stop in their tracks.
+In five quick strides, he is across the road, gun drawn.
+Bang.
+Light, silent steps, up and over the middle car.
+Bang.
+Bang.
+Rebound onto the middle car's roof.
+Crash, the windows cave in.
+Bang.
+A woman screams, echoing repeatedly off the sandstone walls that box them in.
+"You work for Nakitashi now."

 # Max

 The smooth silken sheet hangs lightly over Max's long, lithe body.
 Sunlight bathes the room, reflecting off the white tile, making it impossible for Max to escape it.
 It is the time of the morning where the bedroom is stifling hot.
 The covers cascade to the ground as Max reflectively kicks them off, exposing his body to the sunlight.
 The sun skips across his naked body.
 He rubs his eyes, trying to rouse his senses.